 Assemble the Totchos

-- Scatter BLACK BEANS, CHEDDAR CHEESE, and BACON over tater tot and return them to the oven to melt the cheese (about 3 minutes).
+- Remove tots from oven and scatter BLACK BEANS, CHEDDAR CHEESE, and BACON over the surface.
+Return tots to the oven to melt the cheese (about 3 minutes).

-- Meanwhile, whisk together SOUR CREAM and LIME JUICE in a small mixing bowl.
-This makes a “lime crema” for drizzling over the totchos.
+- Meanwhile, whisk together SOUR CREAM and LIME JUICE (aka lime crema) in a small mixing bowl.

-- Scatter TOMATOES, AVOCADO, LIME CREMA, CILANTRO, JALAPENO, and GREEN ONION over the tots.
+- Remove totchos from the oven and scatter TOMATOES, AVOCADO, LIME CREMA, CILANTRO, JALAPENO, and GREEN ONION.

 - Serve warm…and watch them disappear!